luniehq/lunie/CONTRIBUTING.md

 - Please make sure your code is properly tested, so that the code coverage is not decreasing.
 - Please write `closes #123` somewhere in the pull request. #123 is the issue number you are attempting to fix with this PR.
 This string will automatically close the issue when the PR is merged.
 - If this PR produces a visible change, please provide screenshots showing these changes.
-- If the change is difficult to understand, please provide a description on why and how the change helps Voyager.
+- If the change is difficult to understand, please provide a description on why and how the change helps Lunie.

 ## Release